FireChickenProductivity/TalonVoiceDragonEngineSwitcher/README.md

 user.fire_chicken_force_dragon: When this tag is active, talon is forced to use dragon as its speech engine.

 ## Known Issues
-If talon is forced to use dragon's engine, it will not be able to switch back to conformer if dragon freezes or crashes through voice commands.
+If talon is forced to use dragon's engine, it will not be able to switch back to conformer through voice commands if dragon freezes or crashes.

 ## Stuff not documented yet
 The stuff in the correction folder was for working with dragon's correction system.
 I have not used it in a while but plan on looking at it again and documenting it later.